Dfam-consortium/TETools/README.md

 ### Running the Container Manually

-The container can also be run manually, bypassing the wrapper script.
-The only special concern is that TRF must be bind-mounted into the container at `/opt/trf`:
+The container can also be run manually, bypassing the wrapper script:

-* `docker run -it --rm --mount type=bind,source=/usr/local/bin/trf,target=/opt/trf,ro dfam/tetools:latest`
+* `docker run -it --rm dfam/tetools:latest`
-* `singularity run -B /usr/local/bin/trf:/opt/trf:ro docker://dfam/tetools:latest`
+* `singularity run docker://dfam/tetools:latest`

-Replace `/usr/local/bin/trf` with the path to `trf` on your system.

 When running the container manually, you will also need to set the UID/GID, directories to mount, and so on according to your specific situation.
 By